The finance director is also responsible for preparing the operating and capital budgets of the city.

 The major departments within the Finance Department and their respective duties are noted below:

 The finance function encompasses the controller’s, payroll and data processing offices.
 This department handles accounts receivable, accounts payable, accounting and financial reporting, treasury and cash management, debt management and payroll.

-The office of assessment and tax collection is responsible for discovering, listing and assessing all taxable property within the city and collecting all property taxes levied by the Board of Finance.
+The offices of assessment and tax collection are responsible for discovering, listing and assessing all taxable property within the city and collecting all property taxes levied by the Board of Finance.
 The assessor’s office is responsible for the determination of assessed value, and the tax office is responsible for collecting taxes.

 Purchasing & Central Services

 This department is responsible for administering the city’s centralized purchasing function, including the issuance of all purchase orders on behalf of the city.
 The Purchasing Department also administers all bids and request for proposals issued by the city.
 The city’s central printing service and mail service also fall under this department, which is headed by the purchasing agent.